hendriknielaender/double-trouble/data/blog/shaft-experiment.md

 On github we have an app that is called [party-task-planner](https://github.com/flyck/party-task-planner).
 It is a basic app which allows users to create parties, add participants and assign tasks to those participants.
-An attempt to organize party planning in a collaborative setting via websockets.
+An attempt to organize party planning in a collaborative setting, featuring websockets.
 It is hosted on Vercel and uses NextJs and React in the frontend, together with an AWS AppSync graphql api in the backend to store the data.

 Looking at this app, which is basically a CRUD application with little extra functionality, we had the idea of rebuilding it with different tools, to ideally achieve better development speed, as